 - Margaritaville Resort Times Square

-Pro tip: If you really want to see the ball drop in person with your kids, hang out in Times Square on December 30th.
-After 8PM or so, they’ll start doing practice runs of the ball drop, complete with a countdown timer on the screen!
+Otherwise, I highly recommend just hanging out in your room wherever you’re staying.
+Watch the ball drop on TV!
+You’ll be cozy, warm, and stress-free.
+Pro tip: If you really want to see the ball drop in person, hang out in Times Square on December 30th.
+After 8PM or so, they’ll start doing practice runs of the ball drop.
+They even do a countdown timer on the screen!
+We stumbled upon this by accident.
+We also saw Ryan Seacrest after the first practice run!

 Where to Go Besides Times Square on New Year’s Eve